aholtsberg/Molysynth/README.md

      It also contains a Jupyter Notebook containing Julia code.
      That serves as a starting point if you are litterate in Julia and want to analyze WAV data that goes into or comes out of Molysynth.
-Copy the file before using it because you do _not_ want to check in a ton of data, so do _not_ track your own notebook with git.
+Copy the file before using it because you do _not_ want to check in a ton of data.
      If you use Python then maybe
      that notebook can simply be an inspiration or maybe you have your own way of looking at WAV files.